glaucia86/dab-workshop/workshops/en-us/workshop-demo-01/10-session.md

 # Conclusion

-In this workshop, we learned how to create an application using DAB (Data API Builder) and how we can integrate this application with Azure Static Web Apps in just a few minutes.
+In this workshop, we learned how to create an application using DAB (Data API builder) and how we can integrate this application with Azure Static Web Apps in just a few minutes.

 There are many other functionalities that DAB offers that were not covered in this workshop, such as: